Bedrock-OSS/bedrock-wiki/docs/entities/entity-events.md

 ```

 :::warning
-This only works if the event which uses the trigger, is a component which allows for different targets; that is the context of the target can be retained from the component.
+Using `target` in the event only works if the component which calls the event allows for different targets.
 If the component `"minecraft:environment_sensor"` called the event `wiki:on_interact`, then the `trigger` parameter would have no context for the target of `other` and the event wouldn't run.
 However, it would add the component `wiki:interacted_with`.
 :::

 ### Sequence and Randomize Combination